ConnectedLib/connectedlib10/modules/partnerships/section-2-2.md

 <tr><th bgcolor="#9982AB" width="30%">LIBRARIES CAN PROMOTE PARTNERS AND HELP WITH OUTREACH</th><td>Any organization that partners with a library can benefit from increased visibility in the community, but the more the organization interacts with patrons the stronger the potential impact can be.
 Theater, dance, and arts organizations in particular can use workshops to spark community interest in their productions and exhibits and even recruit new members.
 Some libraries provide community groups with time and space to be available to teens, particularly organizations that provide services like mental health counseling or legal services.<br><a href="">CASE STUDIES: PARTNERING WITH LOCAL BUSINESSES, YOUTH SERVING ORGANIZATIONS</a></td></tr>

-<tr><th bgcolor="#9982AB" width="30%">LIBRARIES CAN PROVIDE OR FACILITATE SERVICE OPPORTUNITIES</th><td>Through teen volunteer programs, libraries can offer opportunities for organizations that require their teens to perform community service, such as high schools or Interact.8 Libraries can also connect youth to volunteer opportunities with other organizations, particularly teens who have learned skills through labs or workshops at the library.
+<tr><th bgcolor="#9982AB" width="30%">LIBRARIES CAN PROVIDE OR FACILITATE SERVICE OPPORTUNITIES</th><td>Through teen volunteer programs, libraries can offer opportunities for organizations that require their teens to perform community service, such as high schools or Interact.[8]
+Libraries can also connect youth to volunteer opportunities with other organizations, particularly teens who have learned skills through labs or workshops at the library.
 Teens aren’t the only ones who need or want to volunteer.
 Libraries provide opportunities for adults, often retirees, to share their professional skills and knowledge with youth.
 Librarians interviewed for the ConnectedLib project mentioned individuals in their community who found fulfillment through volunteering to work with youth in areas as diverse as robotics, programming, and knitting.<br> <a href="">CASE STUDY: ADULT VOLUNTEERS</a></td></tr>
 </table>

+<a name="fn7">7</a>:  --Eggers, Dave.
+My Wish: Once upon a School.
+TED, 2008. <https://www.ted.com/talks/dave_eggers_makes_his_ted_prize_wish_once_upon_a_school>.
-<a name="fn5">5</a>:  --Turner, Ali.
-“Bring Your Dreams to the Library.”
-Young Adult Library Services, 2013. http://leonline.com/yals/12n1_fall2013.pdf.
+<a name="fn8">8</a>:  --Mulder, Natalie.
+“Encouraging Community Service in the Public Library.”
+Young Adult Library Services, 2011. <https://www.questia.com/library/journal/1G1-272078177/encouraging-community-service-in-the-public-library>.